SteamVR#

-The de facto standard for anything PCVR, SteamVR runs on Linux.
+The de facto standard for anything PCVR, SteamVR runs natively on Linux.

-Unfortunately the Linux version is riddled with bugs, missing features and bad performace, so in general it can be a subpar experience.
+Unfortunately the Linux version is riddled with bugs, missing features and bad performance, so in general it can be a subpar experience.

 You can use one of the alternatives listed in the FOSS VR section.